fmatter/pyradigms/README.md

 The two basic functionalities are composing paradigms, which creates tables like the latter form tables like the former, and decomposing paradigms, which does the opposite.

 ## composing paradigms

+`pyradigms` takes a list such as the one seen in the first table, which is available under [examples/murrinhpatha_verb_entries.csv](examples/murrinhpatha_verb_entries.csv).

+There are three methods for composing paradigms:

+`compose_from_csv`

 ## decomposing paradigms